aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 });
 ```

-Users can provide their own existing Job Execution Role by importing the resource ARN.
+Users can provide their own existing Job Execution Role.

 ```ts
 import * as iam from '@aws-cdk/aws-iam';